bigbadblunt/homeassistant-lightwave2/README.md

 ```

-This should then automatically add all switches and lights that are configured in your Lightwave app.
+This should then automatically add all switches, lights and thermostats that are configured in your Lightwave app.

 Credit to Warren Ashcroft whose code I used as a base https://github.com/washcroft/LightwaveRF-LinkPlus